TheCatFather4/CafePOS/README.md

 ## Configuration Settings

 ### 1. Time of Day
-There are several time of day settings that can be implemented: Breakfast, Lunch, Dinner, Happy Hour, Seasonal, and Real Time.
+There are several time of day settings that can be implemented: Breakfast, Lunch, Dinner, Happy Hour, Seasonal, and Real Time.</br>
 Most users will benefit from using the real time setting, but specific meal times are available for training or special purposes.

 ### 2. Training Mode
-The application can be set to a training mode where users can practice placing orders.
+The application can be set to a training mode where users can practice placing orders.</br>
 A mock database is implemented for this purpose, allowing new servers to practice their point-of-sale skills.

 ![Menu](https://github.com/user-attachments/assets/37b3bf2d-4f67-433a-aa89-f8f58a707bd2)

-## Notes
+> [!NOTE]
-A connection string and container is required to access the 4th Wall Cafe database.
+A connection string and container is required to access the database.</br>

-4th Wall Cafe Database is property of Skill Foundry (skillfoundry.io).
+The Database and Entity Relationship Diagram can be found at (skillfoundry.io).